my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 - bedre humør
   - Trening kan hjelpe mot stress og depresjon.

-- Det er også viktig at vi <span style='color:#00CC66'>ikke blir overdriver med</span> trening og kosthold. → It is also important that we do not become excessive with exercise and diet.
+- Det er også viktig at vi <span class="env-green">ikke blir overdriver med</span> trening og kosthold. → It is also important that we do not become excessive with exercise and diet.
 [Don't overdo it]

 - være fornøyd med seg selv → be satisfied with oneself